Meister Painters

 surprises.

-We also include a comprehensive list of approximately 400
+We can also provide a list of approximately 400 local

-local references of satisfied customers, grouped conveniently by
+references of satisfied customers, grouped conveniently by town

 2) Do you advise on colour selection?

-appointment, and come fully equipped with a colour deck for your
+appointment, along with a colour deck for your perusal, as well

-For more specific colour consulting needs, we can you refer
+For more specific colour consulting needs, we have an

 3) What kinds of paint do you use?